Tree of Life (Mexican pottery): Description

-A tree of life sculpture appears on the cover of the Sgt.
+According to Juan José Rodríguez, the tree of life appears on the cover of the Sgt.
 Pepper's Lonely Hearts Club Band album by The Beatles.

 State of the craft

 The craft is made in three principal areas: Metepec, Mexico State, Izucar de Matamoros, and Acatlan, both in Puebla, and most are made with commercial intent.
 In the old days, these were a traditional gift for newlyweds as a symbol of fertility and abundance.
 The craft is best preserved in Metepec, where craftsmen have received orders from countries such as China, Japan, France, Italy and Germany with a large number going to Spain.
 The best known potters in Metepec include Archundia, Tito Reyes, Modesta Fernandez, Macario Garduno, Paz Lopez, Claudio Tapia, Timoteo Gonzalez, Celso Rodriguez, Jose Sanchez de Leon, Lazaro and Manuel Leon.
 The government of the municipality of Metepec has sponsored courses in pottery and ceramics to keep the tradition alive.

 However, the craft has been waning and may be in danger of extinction.
 On Comonfort Street in Metepec there are dozens of pottery workshops but only two of these remain making the trees.
 One major reason for this is cheap imitations, mostly imported from Asia.
 This has been a problem for many Mexican crafts, with the federal government stepping in to develop trademarks and “denomination of origin” for traditional crafts.
 In 2009, the Tree of Life was trademarked for artisans from Metepec and neighboring Calimaya, befitting the approximately 300 families that dedicate themselves to making them.
 In addition to authenticity, there are plans to use the trademark to promote the product internationally.

 There is a national ceramics prize called the Concurso Nacional de Alfareria y Ceramica “Arbol de la Vida” presented each year by the municipality but entrants are not limited to trees of life.
 Pieces from various places in Mexico, such as Oaxaca, Jalisco and Guanajuato but most pieces are from Mexico State.
 There are categories for unfired pieces, pieces fired at low temperatures, pieces fired at high temperatures and glazed pieces.
 Each year representatives from the various indigenous communities of Mexico gather to form a human “Tree of Life.”
 In 2006, 500 people from 63 different ethnic groups came to make the human pyramid, dress in native wear and calling for peace in the world.
 Some of the peoples represented include Zapotecs, Huastecs, Purépecha, Maya, Otomi, Tarahumara Huicholes and Yaquis.

 However, other projects with similar ambitions, such as the Explanada Artesanal, have not experienced much success.
 The Explanada is dirty, lacks lighting and lacks visitors despite the authentic wares sold here.
 It is located on Hidalgo Street in Metepec with 95 stands that sell clay and ceramic crafts made in the municipality.
 Because of the lack of visitors, many of these stands are only open on the weekends.
 Vendors state that the problem is that the municipality does not support the park, by not providing services and by not promoting it.